Dignifiedquire/karma/docs/index.rst

 Browsers Supported
 ###############

-Please see :doc:`browser` for details on supported Browsers and how to configure non-default paths.
+Please see :doc:`user/browsers` for details on supported Browsers and how to configure non-default paths.

 Why am I doing this?
 ################